Divorce Settlement Agreement Template, Free Download 2026

 A spouse who has been out of the workforce or earning substantially less than the other spouse during the marriage needs a settlement that provides appropriate spousal support (alimony) for a defined period to enable them to become self-supporting, along with an equitable share of marital property.

 Parents going through a divorce need a combined settlement that addresses both the financial dissolution of the marriage and child custody, visitation, and support.
-The detailed parenting plan is typically documented in a separate child custody agreement and incorporated by reference into the settlement.
+The detailed parenting plan is typically documented in a separate child custody agreement form download and incorporated by reference into the settlement.

 What Should a Divorce Settlement Agreement Include?